savbiz/warehouse-api/README.md

 ***

-## Docker
+## Docker-Compose

-The project also contains a Dockerfile that creates a docker image of the project:
+The project also contains a docker-compose file:

 - `mvn clean package`
-- `docker build -t savbiz/warehouse-service .`
-- `docker images (to fetch the image ID)`
-- `docker run -p 8080:8080 -it {IMAGE_ID}`

-***

-## H2 admin panel

-To access H2 admin panel, navigate to http://localhost:8080/h2-console and type `jdbc:h2:mem:warehousedb` as JDBC URL and `sa` as both username and password.
+- `docker-compose up`

 ***